AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/upgrade-xml-documentation.md

 >[!Tip]
 >
 >It is recommended to install Hotfix 4.6.1 on top of version 4.6.0.
+The upgrade process for the 4.6.1 release follows the same steps as the 4.6.0 release.

 Upgrading to version 4.6.0 depends on the current version of Experience Manager Guides.
 If you are using version 4.4.0, 4.3.1, 4.3.0, 4.2, or 4.2.1 (Hotfix 4.2.1.3) then you can directly upgrade to version 4.6.0